The 10 Best Places In Brittany You Don’t Want To Miss!

 5. Auray Saint-Goustan Port

-Whilst the little town of Auray is quaint in a typically Bretagne kinda way, with its window boxes and cobbled streets, it’s Port Saint-Goustan that truly impresses.
+Whilst the little town of Auray is quaint in a typically Bretagne kinda way, with its window boxes and cobbled streets, it’s Port Saint-Goustan (adjoining the town of Auray) that truly impresses.
 By all means though, take a wander up the steep high street of Auray and have a peek in their many art galleries and bespoke gift shops – but cute Brittany towns aren’t hard to come by so you won’t be missing out if you have to pass on this one.
 However, Saint-Goustan is another matter altogether, a definite Brittany highlight!

 If you take a left at the top of the Auray high street you will circle round to one of the best views of this gorgeous port…